braden-foxcroft/StatSLV/readme.md

 # What next?
 - A better readme file
-- Automatic variable discards (when a variable is no longer used, its value should be discarded automatically, causing branches to unify earlier)
 - A fair bit of testing (sooo much testing)
 - A text debugger, so you can see what your code is doing
 - Maybe even a GUI debugger?
 That would probably be more work than it's worth, though.